vastvic-AI/clip/README.md

 Clone the repository:

-bash
-Copy code
-git clone <repository_url>
-cd multimodal-qna
-Install dependencies: Install the required libraries using pip:

-bash
-Copy code
-pip install torch torchvision transformers openai-clip pillow scikit-learn Download Models:
+pip install torch torchvision transformers openai-clip pillow scikit-learn

+Download Models:

 #CLIP: The model will be downloaded automatically when the script runs.
-Gpt-4/T5 model will also be downloaded automatically when the script initializes.
+Gpt-4 model will also be downloaded automatically when the script initializes.
 Usage
 Input Requirements
 Image: Provide the path to the image for analysis.